ruddarr/app/README.md

 # Ruddarr

-A companion app for Radarr and Sonarr instances.
-Browse libraries, manage content and search for new content.
+A native iOS companion app for Radarr and Sonarr instances.

 ## URL Schemes